sjentsch/lsjDocs/Ch08/Ch08_Estimation_3.rst

 distribution, namely the *sampling distribution of the maximum*.
 The sampling distribution of the maximum of 5 IQ scores is shown in :numref:`fig-samplingDistMax`.
-Not surprisingly, if you pick 5 people at random and then find the person with the highest IQ score, they’re going to have an above average IQ.
-Most of the time you’ll end up with someone whose IQ is measured in the 100 to 140 range.
+Not surprisingly, if you pick 5 people at random and then find the person with the highest IQ score, they are going to have an above average IQ.
+Most of the time you will end up with someone whose IQ is measured in the 100 to 140 range.

 .. ----------------------------------------------------------------------------